 Children who are four before September 1st can start school in the Autumn term of that year.
 In the Summer term before they join us, children and their parents are invited to school on several occasions enabling children to meet their teacher and spend some time in the classrooms.
 We offer a staggered start; which has provided invaluable extra assessment and planning to ensure the provision we offer is tailor made for each pupil's needs.
 Parents are also offered a home visit which enables our class teacher and teaching assistants to get to know you and your child in a more informal setting.

-The number we plan to admit into our Reception class is 25.
+The number we currently admit into our Reception class is 25.
+From September 2018/19 Academic Year this will be 30.
 Any children living in King's Sutton are the first priority to be offered a place at our school.
 Places are then offered to brothers and sisters of children living outside this area who will be at the school at the time of admission of the younger child.

 If there are more than 25 applications, places are offered to children from outside the area and with no brothers or sisters at the school, according to the distance of their home from the school measured by the most practical route.
 Parents are usually informed by early April whether there is a place for their child.